 Tax Reform: How the New Tax Law Affects Home Ownership

-Tax Reform: How the New Tax Law Affects Home OwnershipFebruary 19th, 2019 by Karen
+Tax Reform: How the New Tax Law Affects Home OwnershipFebruary 19th, 2019

 Tax season is upon us and to make it even more interesting this year, the tax code has changed along with some of the rules that affect home ownership.